wkeeling/bustimes/README.md

 Stops near me
 --------------

 When you first open the app it will attempt to locate the bus stops nearest to you and display the latest arrival times of each service.
-Stops are displayed with the distance from your current location and arrival times automatically update every few seconds.
+Stops are displayed in increasing order of distance from your current location and arrival times automatically update every few seconds.

 ![Nearest stops](./img/image3.PNG "Nearest stops")